marcushio/LiveAuction/README.md

 @author: Marcus Trujillo

 ### Introduction
+This is a suite of networked programs that together implement a blind auction.
+We opted for the blind style to prevent cheating.
+Agents cannot work together toward any particular outcome if they do not know their opponents bid amounts.

-This is an auction that is done in a distributed fashion.
-It consists of 3 primary programs working together, a Bank, an AuctionHouse, and an Agent.
+The application consists of 3 primary programs which are based on an bidder, a bank, and an auction house.

+### Project Assumptions
+-We expect good input as specified here in the readme.
+-Special attention must be paid to the command-line arguments used to run the program and textbox input.
+Specifically, the bid values must be positive decimal numbers.
+-We're setting up all clients with a positive bank account balance.

 ### Usage